FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 ### Field scenarios

 Fields may have different scenarios when any of the attributes need to differ, for example to vary annotations or to use different code set scenarios for different use cases.
 Scenarios also support different field lengths when using the `implLength` attribute.
-The default value of `scenario` is "base", so the attribute need not be supplied if there is only one form of a field.
+The default values of `scenario` and `scenarioId` are "base" and 1, respectively, so the attribute need not be supplied if there is only one form of a field.

 Uniqueness of field scenarios is enforced by the XML schema, both as the combination of `name` + `scenario` as well as `id` + `scenarioId`.

 ### Data domain of a field

-Every field must have a data domain of either a `<datatype>` name or more specifically, a collection of valid values specified by a `<codeSet>` reference.
-In either case, the domain of a field is specified in its `type` attribute.
-The attribute `type` refers to either a `<datatype>` element or a `<codeSet>` element by its `name` attribute.
-In the case of a `<codeSet>`, there is a level of indirection to its `type` attribute to arrive at a `<datatype>`.
+Every field must have a data domain of either a datatype name or more specifically, a collection of valid values specified by a code set reference.
+The domain of a field is specified in its `type` attribute in case of a datatype and in its `codeSet` attribute in case of a code set.
+The attribute `type` refers to a `<datatype>` element and the `codeSet` attribute refers to a `<codeSet>` element by the respective `name` attribute.
+In the case of a `<codeSet>`, there is a level of indirection to its `codeSet` attribute to arrive at a `<datatype>`.

+**[ISSUE: Has the following paragraph become obsolete?
+No automatic link of field and code set scenario.]**

 Since `<codeSet>` is also qualified by scenario, a field will link to the code set of the same scenario.
 By default, "base" scenario field